 Jenny Williamson is a romance and fantasy novelist obsessed with the ancient past.
 While writing a historical romance, she fell down a research rabbit hole—an occupational hazard—and realized she had a decision to make.
-She could either go on cornering people in bars, ranting on about child emperors and Mongol siegecraft and the Praetorian Guard—she gets that way after a few Dark n Stormies—or she could start a podcast.
+She could either go on hanging out in bars and ranting about child emperors and Mongol siegecraft and the Praetorian Guard—she gets that way after a few Dark n Stormies—or she could start a podcast.

 In addition, Jenny recently published a poetry chapbook with Finishing Line Press.
 She grew up in Vermont and currently lives in Brooklyn.